 Remove any plastic toys once the gerbils start chewing on them.
 Also make sure they are just shredding cardboard, rather than eating it.
-Make sure they are no parts or strings on toys that could trap a gerbils toes, legs, or tail.
+Make sure they are no parts or strings on toys that could trap a gerbil's toes, legs, or tail.

 Get a medium-sized wheel, large enough that the gerbils back can be held relatively straight while running.
 Not all gerbils like wheels though, so don't be concerned about gerbils who don't use them.

-Wooden hides and houses (untreated wood) make good choices, though small cardboard boxes will be a hit too.
+Wooden hides and houses (untreated wood) make good choices, though small cardboard boxes will be a hit, too.
 They will quickly shred cardboard though, so these will have to be replaced often (choose cardboard with as little ink as possible).
 Wood will be chewed as well, so while they will last a lot longer than cardboard, you can plan on replacing wooden houses after a while, too.

 Gerbils love to chew.
 A cardboard tube from a toilet paper roll or paper towel roll is one of a gerbil's favorite things.
-Some people have expressed concern about the types of glue used in these -- and now colorful safe (and a bit more sturdy and long-lasting) cardboard tubes are made for pets to play with.
+Some people have expressed concern about the types of glue used in these—and now colorful safe (and a bit more sturdy and long-lasting) cardboard tubes are made for pets to play with.

 Look for Totally Chewbular Tubes, Chubes, and Critter Caves, along with others.
-Twin Squeaks also has a wonderful suggestion -- just take old file folders, lay them flat and cut them into smaller sections, then roll up tightly and hold for a bit.
+Twin Squeaks also has a wonderful suggestion—just take old file folders, lay them flat, and cut them into smaller sections, then roll up tightly and hold for a bit.
 When you let them go, they loosen but stay more or less rolled, and your gerbils can have a ball with them.
 Even a small brown paper lunch bag will provide hiding, play, and shredding possibilities!

 Climbing Toys and Tubes

 Plastic toys and tubes are best offered only when you are there to keep an eye on things.
 You can also try PVC pipe sections from the plumbing section of the hardware store, as PVC tends to be a little more resistant to chewing than plastic tubes made for rodents.
-Relatively new on the market are dyed bamboo tubes, and these are said to be tougher and longer lasting as well.
+Relatively new on the market are dyed bamboo tubes, and these are said to be tougher and longer-lasting.
 You can also find ceramic tubes (check the aquarium section), and these have the advantage of being virtually indestructible.

 Gerbils love to dig.
 Try to make at least a part of their cage very deep with substrate.
-You can also place wood shelters (such as under the shavings so the gerbils can have little "underground" burrows to sleep in.
-Adding timothy hay to the bedding will help the bedding hold tunnels better.
+You can also place wood shelters (such as under the shavings so the gerbils can have little "underground" burrows to sleep in).
+Adding Timothy hay to the bedding will help the bedding hold tunnels better.
 You can also put ceramic tubes (check the fish section) under the substrate for burrows.